 1. Just tell them no, or maybe next time.

-However, stand your ground and tell them you can’t go with them, or politely tell them that you will go next time (unless this is related to vices and gambling).
+Stand your ground and tell them you can't go with them, or politely tell them you will go next time (unless this relates to vices and gambling).

 2. You can suggest a more budget-friendly alternative.

 If you don't have enough money to spend on whatever activity your peers decide to go to, you can suggest a more budget-friendly alternative.

 This way, you can still join them and have a good time.
 Plus, you can save a few pesos in the process.

 3. Create a guilt-free spending fund.

 You don't have to always say no to every invitation because you will miss the chance to spend time with your friends and colleagues.

 What you can do instead is to save money and place it in a guilt-free spending fund, which you will use to finance your expenses outside your normal responsibilities.